Flood-weary residents find food, refuge at South Carolina shelter

-COLUMBIA, S.C.
-(Reuters) - Exhaustion was etched into Mike Ronan’s face, which he has not shaved since Sunday when record rainfall in South Carolina breached a dam near his apartment and he, his wife and their pets were told to evacuate.
+COLUMBIA, S.C., Oct 8 (Reuters) - Exhaustion was etched into Mike Ronan’s face, which he has not shaved since Sunday when record rainfall in South Carolina breached a dam near his apartment and he, his wife and their pets were told to evacuate.

 In the days since sheriff’s deputies pounded on their door, Ronan, his wife Jill and their dog and two cats have bunked with about 200 other evacuees on military cots crammed into a middle school auditorium in Columbia.